Joy-Jiao/myNotes/README.md

 # myNotes
-Study Notes for I interested in.
+Study Notes for what I interested in.

+#Spark

+#Hadoop

+#Data Mining & Machine Learning

+#R